jonatasleon/jonatasleon/README.md

  - 🐍 **Python** ❤️ (ETL, web and scripting).
 My prefered and most mastered language.
 Currently working with it on [Queimadas][queimadas].
  - 🟡 **JavaScript** Well-knowed language, learning about React and VueJS.

- I'm also interested in functional languages (like clojure) and systems architecture, get in touch if you guess we can help each other.
+ I'm also interested in functional languages (like clojure) and systems architecture.

+ Get in touch if you guess we can help each other.

  You can reach me through j@jonatasleon.com